A venture studio for young builders · NYC

 What ages is this for?

 We work with kids, teens, and young adults.
 The methodology scales remarkably well across ages, with depth, autonomy, and partnership complexity growing with the builder.
-Each track is scoped to where the builder is — both in age and readiness.
+In the Prototype Track, we group cohorts by age band so builders are always working alongside peers at a similar stage of life.
+Builder Track and Venture Build engagements are individual, scoped to where the builder is in age and readiness.

 What's the difference between the Prototype Track and the Builder Track?